cad324/Cornell-Thrift-Project/documents/design-journey.md

 ## Issues & Challenges

 [Tell us about any issues or challenges you faced while trying to complete milestone 3.
 Bullet points preferred.]
+  * Bringing the site together as a whole
+  * CSS conflicts and overwritten code
+  * queries sometimes not running

 --- <!-- ^^^ Milestone 3; vvv FINAL SUBMISSION-->